a robust decoding and reporting system for WSPR

 Longitude in degrees of the vertex of the great circle path between receiver and transmitter.

 Derived and other variables calculated by wsprdaemon and uploaded to wsprdaemon_spots

 Variables available from wsprd, not uploaded to wsprnet but uploaded to wsprdaemon

 The following variables are calculated within wsprd but are not reported to wsprnet.
 They have been added to the wsprdaemon data set for completeness and in case they may be of use in some studies, especially given our full relational database facility.
 The interpretation below is that of G Griffiths, G3ZIL, derived from reading the wsprd.c source code and related material.
 There may well be errors of interpretation or understanding.
 We would welcome posts on our Forum with corrections or further/clearer explanations.
 Curret as of wsjtx 2.2rc1.

 A parameter controlling the detection of individual symbols in the wsprd demodulator.
-Allowable values are 1, 2, 3, 6, 9.
+Allowable values are 1, 2, 3, units are symbols.
 A value of 1 signifies that the first try using non-coherent detection of individual symbols was successful (sufficient), this is equivalent to the original wspr demodulator.
-Blocksizes of 2 and above means that that many symbols are decoded at once, from the code, "Longer block lengths require longer channel coherence time".
-Most of the time blocksize will be 1, as an example, of 90271 spots at KD2OM 88214 were blocksize 1, 1575 at 2 and 482 at 3, none were at 6 or 9.
+Blocksizes of 2 and above means that that many symbols are decoded at once; from the source code, "Longer block lengths require longer channel coherence time".
+Most of the time blocksize will be 1, as an example, of 90271 spots at KD2OM 88214 were blocksize 1, 1575 at 2 and 482 at 3.

 This is the time difference between the actual start of the audio signal presented to wsprd and 2 seconds past an even minute as perceived by the clock at the receiver. wsprdaemon records the full 10ms resolution value.
 There are (possibly at least) four main causes for a non-zero reading: